TheRenegadeCoder/sample-programs/archive/p/python/README.md

 # Sample Programs in Python

 Welcome to Sample Programs in Python!
-To find documentationr related to the Python code in this repo, look [here][trc-python-docs].
+To find documentation related to the Python code in this repo, look [here][trc-python-docs].

 ## Sample Programs